 Al-Azami’s criticism of the New Testament

 Muhammad Mustafa Al-Azami is one of the world’s leading scholars of Hadith.
 He is Professor Emeritus at King Saud University.
 Azami has written a book defending the preservation of the Quran, and at the same time criticizing the Christian Scriptures, The History of the Quranic Text from Revelation to Compilation.
-The purpose of this post is to see whether his criticisms of Scripture are valid.

 In his chapter on “The New Testament: Its Anonymous Authorship and Corruption,”Azami relies heavily on a controversial theory to discredit the reliability of the Christian Scriptures: